cloudflare/terraform-provider-cloudflare/docs/resources/dns_record.md

 - `usage` (Number) Usage.
 - `value` (String) Value of the record.
 This field's semantics depend on the chosen tag.
 - `weight` (Number) The record weight.

+<a id="nestedatt--settings"></a>
+### Nested Schema for `settings`

+Optional:

+- `flatten_cname` (Boolean) If enabled, causes the CNAME record to be resolved externally and the resulting address records (e.g., A and AAAA) to be returned instead of the CNAME record itself.
+This setting has no effect on proxied records, which are always flattened.

 ## Import